 Age.
 Ten to 30 percent of people age 51 and older may be unable to absorb naturally occurring vitamin B12.

 Intrinsic factor deficiency.
 Intrinsic factor is required for vitamin B12 absorption.
 A deficiency can occur congenitally or through chronic gastritis, gastrectomy, or autoimmune processes directed at intrinsic factor or the gastric parietal cells that produce it.
 When anemia results from an intrinsic factor deficiency, it is called pernicious anemia.

 Malabsorption.
 Pancreatic disease, small bowel disease (especially Crohn’s disease), and alcohol abuse contribute to poor B12 absorption.

 Other gastric disease.
-Occasionally, individuals with H. pylori gastritis, total or partial gastrectomy, or gastric bypass may develop a B12 deficiency.
+Occasionally, individuals with Helicobacter pylori gastritis, total or partial gastrectomy, or gastric bypass may develop a B12 deficiency.